the-eli/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portfolio
-a porftolio of some of my, Elias Nunez,  original works
+a porftolio of some of my original works